 - To see what pace you’ll need to average to hit a specific goal time.
 For example, if you’re targeting a sub-1:50 half marathon, you can easily see that you’ll need to average a 8:23 per mile or faster.
 Knowing that pace, you can then structure your training accordingly.

 Of course, you won’t hit the perfect pace for every training run or even for every race or race segment.
 Your training paces will vary based on things like the weather conditions, elevation, or the terrain you are running.
-Plus, other factors like poor sleep or stress can factor in, as well.
+Plus, other factors like poor sleep or stress Other Hearst Subscriptions.

 So use the following marathon pace charts as a reference point for where you want to be with your average running pace, and adjust from there.

-If you want to take the guesswork out of all your training paces—including tempos, intervals, and long runs—you can plug in your race goal time to the Download Your Training Plan you’ll need to learn how to push your pace when you train.
+If you want to take the guesswork out of all your training paces—including tempos, intervals, and long runs—you can plug in your race goal time to the Walking for Marathon Training We may earn commission from links on this page, but we only recommend products we back.

 Your Marathon Pace Charts